RayHightower/RayHightower.com/poetry/index.markdown

 footer: true
 ---

+Every achievement in Ray Hightower's life can be traced to lessons taught to him and his brother by their parents.
+They taught by example, through admonishments ("go and do something constructive"), and through poetry.

-Ray’s parents required him and his brother to memorize and recite poetry from a young age.
-Two poems in particular stayed with him for life.
+Here are two poems that the sons were required to memorize and recite from a young age.

 ### Poems